 I'd had various plans in mind to get the information I needed, but now I could use the easiest one.
 I asked if they copied Rabson keys, and the man behind the counter apologized and said that they didn't, adding that very few people in Claremont even locked their doors, so there wasn't really any demand for fancy locks.
 He gave me a look indicating that I must not be a local.
 I bade him goodbye and left.

 As I strolled up toward the corner, the smell of smoke became stronger.
-The absence of wind which had helped to save the buildings closest to the fire was now allowing the pall to hang over the center of town.
+The absence of wind had probably helped to save the buildings closest to the fire, but now it was allowing the pall to hang over the center of town.

 It was strange, in the middle of that pleasant seaside town, to see one large rectangle of charred, debris-filled land that reminded me of bombed-out buildings I'd seen in a war zone.
 It was a very odd, and, I admit, rather disturbing juxtaposition, as if somebody had folded a map to put Main Street in Claremont directly next to Rua Serra Verde in Bellona.